CoffeeladyCZ/blog-frontend/README.md

 **Techstack:**

-- React,
+- React, React Router, Redux,
-- MUI, Styled component,
+- MUI, Styled components,
 - Axios, Jest, testing-library/react, Cypress.

 The production version is in the `release/0.1.0` branch.
 This version is also viewable on Vercel.